OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `buffer`

-> Buffers are a type that contains an series of bytes
+> Buffers are a type that contains an series of bytes.
+> Buffers internally can be of length up to 2^128-1, however, as both the `setbuffer` and `getbuffer` expressions may only handle indices
+> up to `2^("system bit width")-1`, this limitation does not impact maximum size unless the hardware running the system has a bit width over 128.

 `void`